MAY I EXPLAIN

 Photo courtesy of the St. Louis Cardinals

-Coincidentally, at the 2023 VAF-Cardinals Celebration, was able to photo bomb the photo with one of those stories about a Chinese Immigrant Boy and The Great American Game.
+Coincidentally, at the 2023 VAF-Cardinals Celebration, I was able to photo bomb the photo with one of those Sports Stories about a Chinese Immigrant Boy and The Great American Game.
 Read my blog here.
+[A mention of Hop Leong will make it into the forthcoming new exhibit about Baseball, “STL At Bat,” at the Missouri History Museum.]

-Finally (though we have a few more days in May), on May 19, 2026, I joined some of my AAPI Story Telling Colleagues to provide a presentation to the State of Missouri.
+Finally (though we have a few more days in May), on May 19, 2026, I joined some of my AAPI Story Telling Colleagues in Jefferson City, MO to provide a presentation to the State of Missouri.

 2026 State of Missouri Proclamation